three-headed-giant/it/README.md

 ```py
 @Inspector.register(ast.Call)
 ```
 Which registers our function (below that) to the `Inspector` with an AST node.
-When `InspectorTige` encounters with that node, it'll call our function.
+When the `InspectorTiger` encounters with that node, it'll call our function.
 ```py
 def xyzinspector(node, db):
     """Finds all `xyz()` calls with 2 arguments inside of 2-level-depth class context."""
 ```
-The first thing we need to do is find which context currently we are in, and which was the previous context.
-If both of them are classes, we can proceed.
+The first thing we need to do is to find what the current context is and what the previous context was.
+If both of these are classes, we can proceed.
 ```py
     prev = db["context"]["previous_contexts"]
     depth_one = db["context"]["context"].context is Contexts.CLASS